testpackage/testpackage/README.md

  * Enabling non-technical staff to run tests in their local environment, as an executable they can double click (perhaps with a GUI displaying results)
  * Clearer versioning of tests alongside releasable artifacts - less indirection
  * Just as application binaries should be build-once-run-many to reduce risk of build-time dependency variation, the same principle can and should be applied to tests where possible.
+ * _Slight_ reduction in the time overhead of running tests, since they do not need to be recompiled for each run (if the tests themselves aren't being changed).

 ## Features

- * Supports running JUnit tests standalone from the command line
+ * Supports running JUnit tests standalone from the command line (although as standard unadorned JUnit tests they can obviously still be run with other tools, IDEs, etc).
  * Provides `VisibleAssertions` replacement for `org.junit.Assert` which makes it easier to identify causes of assertion errors
  * Pretty, clean output of test failures, focusing on information that is most useful to the developer without displaying huge stack traces
  * JUnit XML report output, compatible with Jenkins (uses code from Twitter Commons, see attributions below)